 Burn.
 Burned.
 Burnt.

-The words you hear all the time when you speak to teachers in urban areas.
+Even before the pandemic sent schools into all around panic mode, those were the words you heard all the time when speaking to teachers in urban areas.
 They assume immense psychological loads, they take their work home, they cry on their couches because they can’t cry in front of their students.
 Rarely will you hear them say it’s too much—teachers are stoic like that—but they will not hesitate to tell you that it’s a lot.
 And locked away in those burned out and bedraggled minds is the kind of practical knowledge that could propel the profession forward.
-(Full disclosure: I am a high school teacher, at Mastery-Lenfest.)
+(Full disclosure: I am an English teacher, at Belmont Charter Middle School.)

 This isn’t brain drain.
 It’s brain exodus.
 It is also expensive.
 According to the National Commission on Teaching and America’s Future, a nonprofit think tank, it costs an urban district $8,750 every time a teacher leaves, in recruiting, hiring, processing and training someone to take their place.
 That does not count the learning cost to students, of having new teachers who are unused to their school, or to the profession.

 Philly has ideas to staunch the bleeding, including enhanced teacher orientation, recruitment and coaching.
+And there is hope that in our new pandemic times, some relief could be on the horizon.
 But that won’t be enough.
 Maybe we should look to the United Kingdom for a solution.

 This is not a new concept.
 At universities—where teachers have a similar workload to that of elementary and secondary education—sabbaticals are expected.
 The reasoning?
 Academics have valuable experience and knowledge that can be used to grow their students and advance the field that they’re in.
 Higher academia uses sabbaticals to give professors the chance to expand their shared academic universe, temporarily free of the responsibilities of teaching, and as a perk that keeps them refreshed.